Centre for Computing History: Activities

 The centre was awarded an Object of The Year award from 'Museums in Cambridgeshire' in November 2019 for their Sinclair ZX Spectrum prototype, donated earlier that year from a company that had worked on it during its development.

-In July 2024, the centre was recognised as a top attraction with a 2024 Tripadvisor Traveller’s Choice award.
+The centre is regularly recognised as a top attraction, with a 2024 and 2025 Tripadvisor Traveller’s Choice awards, placing it in the top 10% of attractions worldwide.

 In September 2024 the centre collaborated with Orca Scan and Datalogic to launch a temporary exhibition to mark the 50th anniversary of the first retail barcode being scanned.
 The History of Barcodes exhibition highlighted the significant role that barcodes have played in computing history by linking a physical product to its digital identity.

 The Esmée Fairbairn Collections Fund, run by the Museums Association, awarded the Centre for Computing History a £93,200 grant for a two year project, 'Broken Tech: Broken Earth', which began in November 2024.
 This initiative aims to engage the local community in exploring the environmental and social impacts of the tech boom.

-With their extensive collection of over 13,000 video games, the centre also has a leading video game preservation initiative, and information for every object in the museum collection is accessible via the online catalogue.
-As part of preservation, they digitally archive source code for games such as the Magic Knight series by David Jones (programmer), and preserve and host scans of original sketches and other development materials from game companies such as Guerrilla Games.
+With their collection of over 13,000 video games, the centre also has a video game preservation initiative, and information for every object in the museum collection is accessible via the online catalogue.
+As part of preservation, they digitally archive source code for games such as the Magic Knight series by David Jones, and preserve and host scans of original sketches and other development materials from game companies such as Guerrilla Games.
 Their work emphasises the importance of preserving all aspects of the experience of a game, from marketing materials to the copy protection experience, packaging, and hardware.
-The centre's collection also hosts uncommon hardware and operating systems with this in mind.
+The centre's collection also hosts uncommon hardware and operating systems.
 They are also working with current video game developers and publishers, acting as a repository for their ongoing work so that it is actively preserved.

+Prior to receiving accredited museum status, the centre loaned artefacts for film and TV productions, helping with props and sets for The IT Crowd, Brits Who Made the Modern World on Channel Five with Peter Snow.
+In April 2009 it produced the Gadget Hall of Fame stand at The Gadget Show Live exhibition at the NEC in Birmingham.
+In December 2018, the centre was involved in a groundbreaking interactive Netflix episode of Black Mirror called Bandersnatch.